 The Final Stretch on Devils Tongue

-We later used narrow ledges and reached the southeast ridge via a notch.
-At last, terrain eased after 200 more feet of steep climbing in the clouds.
-At 7800′, I caught my first glimpse of Mount Spickard.
+We used narrow ledges and reached the southeast ridge via a notch.
+Finally, the terrain eased after 200 more feet of steep climbing in the clouds.
+Then at 7800′, I caught the first glimpse of Mount Spickard.

 Terrain steepened again in the final 250′.
-So we moved through narrow ramps and carefully made our way up to the ridgetop.
-We briefly stayed on the narrow crest before making our way up to the broad summit.
+So we moved through narrow ramps and carefully went up to the ridgetop.
+We briefly stayed on the narrow crest before reaching the broad summit.

 See more trip photos here.